 About the author – Lex Bradshaw-Zanger

-As CMO for L’Oréal UK & Ireland, Lex leads all things consumer, the group digital transformation, media and the eCommerce acceleration teams.
+As Chief Digital & Marketing Officer (CDMO) for L’Oréal UK & Ireland, Lex leads all things consumer, the group digital transformation, media and the eCommerce acceleration teams.

 The CMO community supports the deployment of eCommerce, CRM and all the digital and social marketing activities as well as data science and media planning across the L’Oréal portfolio of over 30 brands.
 Lex has been with the L’Oréal Group since 2016 in various roles across the EMEA region.